-I am sooo stinkin’ excited about this!
+I am so stinkin’ excited about this!
 Long time readers will know that I used to freezer cook ALL-THE-TIME.
 Ya know where you make up meals ahead of time so you can just throw them in the oven when you get home and (my favorite part) have zero clean up to do after dinner.

 I have freezer cooked in a lot of different ways over the years.
 But, as of late, I usually only make up a few staples like Breakfast Burritos and Lunch Burritos on my own and then I annually plan with my girlfriends to have a HUGE freezer cooking get-together where we crank out a total of over 100 meals to split and take home to our freezers.

 But truth be told, I think I got a little freezer-burnt out when it came to freezer cooking on my own.
 I loved the convenience of having the meals ready for me when I needed them and loved (LOVED) that it helped me keep my kitchen tidy.
-But, the two-day method exhausted me and and I never really followed through enough with the other methods to get the big pay off of having it all done (read= it still felt like I was cooking all the time).
+However, the two-day method exhausted me and I never really followed through enough with the other methods to get the big pay off of having it all done (read= it still felt like I was cooking all the time).